mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 ## Nonparametric Models

-{% marginfigure 'fig8' 'assets/unemp/kaplan_meier.png' "**Figure 8**:
-Kaplan-Meier estimator on `spell`, with the shaded area giving the 95% confidence interval.
-Note the sharp decline until around the 7x2 = 14 week mark, after which the rate of decline in 'survival' appear to diminish a bit." %}

-{% marginfigure 'fig9' 'assets/unemp/kaplan_meier_mv.png' "**Figure 9**:
-Kaplan-Meier estimator on `spell` stratified by `ui`, with shaded area giving the 95% confidence interval.
-Unsurprisingly, those who have unemployment insurance are more likely to stay unemployment than those without, as the financial burden of unemployment is alleviated." %}

 Sample estimates for $S(t)$ and $H(t)$ are readily available via the **Kaplan-Meier** and **Nelson-Aalen** estimators, respectively.
 In constructing these estimators, we make use of the following variables: